TheQuestionAI/CUDA_Project/README.md

 # CUDA_Project
-A repository to contain all CUDA projects did
+A repository to contain all CUDA projects